SSWConsulting/SSW.Rules.Content/rules/gpt-tokens/rule.md

 ### Tips for Managing Tokens

-1. Limit prompt length: Since the number of input tokens affects the total token count, keep your prompts concise, especially if you expect a long answer.
+**1. Limit prompt length:** Since the number of input tokens affects the total token count, keep your prompts concise, especially if you expect a long answer.
 This leaves more room for ChatGPT's responses.

 ::: greybox